This post was originally published on November 15, 2016 and has been updated for accuracy and comprehensiveness.

 - Computers with the processing power of humans.

-Beyond enjoying these technologies, consumers will also need to be more cautious of the security implications of constant connectivity.
-One concern is hackers gaining access to all equipment at once through a single network.
+Beyond enjoying these technologies, consumers will need to be more cautious of the security implications of constant connectivity.
+One concern is hackers gaining access to all home automation devices at once through a single network.
 One way to protect yourself is to isolate Internet of Things (IoT) equipment on its own network.
 That way, if hackers access a certain device, they won’t retrieve all your home’s information.
 Also be sure to update default logins and passwords, and practice secure networking.

 Remember too, that as new equipment rolls out, security measures may evolve.
 No matter how exciting technology may be, always remember security comes first.
 Before purchasing new equipment, ask yourself:

-- Is this technology compatible with others in my home?
+- Is this technology compatible with other devices in my home?

 - How many devices will be communicating with each other at one time?